grandideastudio/jtagulator/README.markdown

 Contributions by [@samyk](https://github.com/samyk), [@kbembedded](https://github.com/kbembedded), [@BenGardiner](https://github.com/BenGardiner), Bryan Angelo, [@adamgreen](https://github.com/adamgreen), [@0ff](https://github.com/0ff), [@stephengroat](https://github.com/stephengroat), [@alexmaloteaux](https://github.com/alexmaloteaux), HexView, [@piggybanks](https://github.com/piggybanks), Crypt, [@dummys](https://github.com/dummys), and Bob Heinemann.

 License
 -------
 The JTAGulator design is distributed under a [Creative Commons Attribution 3.0 United States](http://creativecommons.org/licenses/by/3.0/us/) license.
 This means that you can share and adapt the work, but you must attribute the work to the original author.

 The JTAGulator name and logo are registered trademarks of [Grand Idea Studio]((http://www.grandideastudio.com)).
-No permission is granted to use the marks without our express consent.
+The marks may not be used on derived works without permission.